Piles or hemorrhoids are increases that develop in and around the anus.

 Non-surgical treatment options:

-The most common type of non-surgical hemorrhoids removal technique is elastic band ligation.
+The most common type of non-surgical hemorrhoid removal technique is elastic band ligation.

-This is an outpatient procedure for internal hemorrhoids, where an elastic band is placed at the base of the hemorrhoid to cut off the blood supply.
-The hemorrhoid will shrink or fall off.
+This is an outpatient procedure for internal hemorrhoids, where an elastic band is placed at the base of hemorrhoid to cut off the blood supply.
+Hemorrhoids will shrink or fall off.

-Another procedure is sclerotherapy , where a solution is injected into an internal hemorrhoid.
-This produces a scar that cuts off the blood supply to the hemorrhoid.
+Another procedure is sclerotherapy, where a solution is injected into an internal hemorrhoid.
+This produces a scar that cuts off the blood supply to hemorrhoid.

 Infrared photocoagulation and electrocoagulation are two other options.